-21 Jun Hiring Q&A with Alex Hillman
+21 Jun Alex Hillman on Hiring and Team Management

 We’re doing a Q&A series with Alex Hillman, founder of Indy Hall, to learn all about the inner workings of one of the worlds longest continuously operating coworking spaces.
 This is the first Q&A in the series, all about Indy Hall’s hiring process and team management, and it’s solid gold!
 Let’s get into it.